jackmerrill/maatt.fr/content/ideas.md

     - App (like PGPro and similr) that gives both simple info and nerd stats
 - An iOS mail app that doesn't suck
     - Release both on the App Store and as an APT (jailbreak stores like Cydia, Zileo)
+- Maintain a DCA wrapper in Golang
+    - All the Golang wrappers I've seen are outdated and rely on older versions of FFmpeg

 ## Things completed
 - ~~Directory watcher~~ Deploy with GitHub hooks